 [extent of data error and bias and how well data portrays reality] How were the data collected?
-Data entered by the Cardiff SSC from information from registration form submissions.
-Registration is mandatory for holdings with ≥50 birds.
-However examination of the Sam extract shows that about 50% of registrations are for holdings with <50 birds.
+Data are entered by the Cardiff SSC from submissions of a registration form which is mandatory for holdings with ≥50 birds.
+However examination of the Sam extract shows that about 50% of registrations are for holdings with <50 birds